iccir919/CtCI/README.md

 # CtCI
 Cracking the Coding Interview

-These are solutions for the questions from the book [Cracking the Coding Interview](http://www.crackingthecodinginterview.com/) by Gayle Laakman McDowell.
+These are *my* solutions for the questions from the book [Cracking the Coding Interview](http://www.crackingthecodinginterview.com/) by Gayle Laakman McDowell.

 ## Interview Questions